suifengls/ee-pdgemm/README.md

 Energy Efficient - Parallel Matrix-Matrix Multiplication
 ========
-PS: You should have the right to change the cpu frequency by writing /sys/devices/system/cpu/cpu*/cpufreq/scaling_setspeed Files in this repository
+PS: You should have the permission to change the cpu frequency by writing /sys/devices/system/cpu/cpu*/cpufreq/scaling_setspeed
+Files for this project
 --------
 1. demon